ROLE OF COMPLIANCE CERTIFIERS

 Location Compliance Certificates are required for flammable, oxidising, toxic or corrosive substances above certain quantities.
 To obtain a Location Compliance Certificate a business must demonstrate that the site complies with HSWA requirements specified in the regulations.

-Trigger quantities for a Location Certificate are:
+Trigger quantities for a Location Certificate for Class 2, 3, and 4 substances are: Schedule 9 Table 4

 CLASS 6 AND 8 SUBSTANCES (TOXICS AND CORROSIVES)